Holy Cross Church, Lewiston

-Holy Cross Church was a church at 1080 Lisbon Street in Lewiston, Maine and was part of the Roman Catholic Diocese of Portland.
+Holy Cross Church (French: Église Sainte-Croix) was a church at 1080 Lisbon Street in Lewiston, Maine, United States, and was part of the Roman Catholic Diocese of Portland.
 The church held its final Mass on Sunday, June 29, 2025.
 Msgr.
 Rene Mathieu was the celebrant, alongside Pastor Daniel Greenleaf and many other priests.

 Building

 Over the main door of the church is the motto O Crux ave, spes unica (Hail to the cross, our only hope) - a line from the ancient Latin hymn Vexilla Regis Prodeunt.
 The inside of the church is adorned with important statues, a wooden carved altar, and gold leaf wrought iron railings.
 The stained windows also depict important Catholic Saints, and each window was donated by a parishioner.